modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-a-basic-gallery-management-from-scratch-with-migxdb/index.md

 ## Create a new Package and schema-file

-Go to Components->MIGX->Tab 'Package Manager'.
+Go to Components->MIGX->Tab _Package Manager_.

-Add a name for your new package into the field 'packageName:'.
-For our example we use 'mygallery'.
+Add a name for your new package into the field _packageName:_.
+For our example we use `mygallery`.

-Click 'Create Package' This should create a directory under your core-path with an empty schema-file in its correct place.
+Click _Create Package_ This should create a directory under your core-path with an empty schema-file in its correct place.

-Still having 'mygallery' in the field packageName, we want to fill the textarea-field 'schema'.
+Still having `mygallery` in the field packageName, we want to fill the textarea-field _schema_.

-Go to the tab 'xml scheme' and add this code:
+Go to the tab _xml scheme_ and add this code:

 ### The Schema